jdittrich/userNeedResearchBook/text/allURBook.md

 We gather data by asking questions and listening to the participant’s answers.
-However, the use of questions and answers in user needfinding is unlike the questions and answers in surveys.
-In surveys it is often aimed for short, definitive answers out of a determined set of possibilities (»on a 4 point scale: how much do you agree with…«).
-Instead of this, we aim for longer answers that are give »free« and not from a determined set of answers.
+However, the use of questions and answers in user needfinding is unlike the questions and answers in questionnaires.
+In questionnaires it is often aimed for short, definitive answers out of a determined set of possibilities (»on a 4 point scale: how much do you agree with…«).
+Instead of this, we aim for longer answers that are not from a determined set of possible asnwers.
 Thus we are more likely to get rich descriptions, much like veritable stories which retell the participant’s experiences.
 In addition, these stories  tell us about the context of the user’s activities and the user’s motivations.
  To encourage giving such story like answers,  we will often ask for *descriptions* of activities and the *reasons* for doing them.

  <div class="example">